akash13singh/lstm_anomaly_thesis/README.md

            [1](https://github.com/SheffieldML/GPyOpt) ,[2](http://pythonhosted.org/GPyOpt/)

         3. `multi_step_lstm_config`: contains parameters specific to LSTM network

+For hyper-parameters used refer to table 4.1 in thesis reports.

+## How to Execute:
-2. **Data Pre-processing**: The LSTM network needs data formatted to cuch that each input sample has *look_back* number of data points and each output sample has *look_ahead* number of time-steps.
+1. **Data Pre-processing**: The LSTM network needs data formatted such that each input sample has *look_back* number of data points and each output sample has *look_ahead* number of time-steps.
 To convert the data into appropriate format and create train, test,  and validation datasets python notebooks have been used.
  We provide notebooks for the three datasets used in the thesis which can be used as examples for new datasets.